ebd622/fe-crud/reverse-proxy/README.md

 ```
 ng serve --proxy-config proxy.conf.json
 ```
-`proxy.conf.json` is a proxy configuration file:
+`proxy.conf.json` is a proxy configuration file.
+This is an example:
 ```
 {
    "/v1/products": {